unbit/uwsgi-docs/PHP.rst

 The PHP plugin has been extended to support a fork-server so you can have a pool of php base instances from which vassals can `fork()`.
 This means you can share the opcode cache and do other tricks.

-Thanks to the vassal attributes in uWSGI 2.1 we can choose from wich parent a vassal will call fork().
+Thanks to the vassal attributes in uWSGI 2.1 we can choose from which parent a vassal will call fork().

 .. note::